Tiro-P/DND-Planning-Obsidian-Backup/Atlas/Capitals/Tayko.md

 Groups:

-Export/import: not much maybe metal work pretty #isolationist
+Export/import: not much maybe metal work, pretty, Limited in connections due to [[The Heartlands]] cutting them off from the center of the continent

 why location: they've been safe and hidden in the [[Bamboo forest]] for as long as they've existed maybe some connection to [[Gem Magic]]